+Historically, we have admitted very few students on appeal.
 For an appeal of your admission decision to have merit, it must bring to light new information that was not present in your application—information that clearly shows your application to be stronger overall than had been earlier evidenced.
-Historically, we have admitted very few students on appeal.
 Appeals received that do not follow the process outlined below will not be considered, so please read the information carefully.
+All appeal decisions are final.

 How to Appeal

 If you are eligible to appeal, the “Appeal” tab will appear at the top of your UCSB Applicant Portal one week after decisions are posted.
-To appeal your decision, click the “Appeal” tab to submit your appeal letter and any supporting documents.
-Once you click “Submit Appeal” in the portal, a pop-up will appear stating that you cannot update or edit your appeal letter or documentation after submitting.
-Plan accordingly as materials received after the deadline or separately will not be considered.
-Email, mail or fax submissions will not be reviewed.
+To appeal your decision, click the “Appeal” tab to submit your answers to two required question prompts (and one optional question prompt) and attach a transcript, if applicable.
+Letters of recommendation are not reviewed and interviews are not granted.
+Once you click “Submit Appeal” in the portal, a pop-up will appear stating that you cannot update or edit your appeal submission or attachment(s) after submitting.
+Plan accordingly as appeals received after the deadline or separately will not be considered.
+Email, mail, or fax submissions will not be reviewed.

-Decisions will be posted in the portal.
+Decisions will be posted in the UCSB Applicant Portal.
 A final appeal decision for freshman applicants may not be posted until late June.
 A final appeal decision for transfer applicants may not be posted until late August.

 Priority Deadlines for Appeals